-Some judges may ask you to put your questions into writing so the CAFCASS officer can respond in an 'addendum report'.
+Some judges may ask you to put your questions into writing so the CAFCASS officer can respond in a final hearing.
 If you want to challenge the CAFCASS officer and their recommendations, or believe that they have failed to properly analyse the situation, you can request they attend the final hearing so that you can ask them questions.